Wakemakin/faro-webclient/README.rst

 Faro Web Client
 ===============

-Faro web client can be found in a production like environment at http://166.78.165.173:8080.
+The Faro web client can be found in a production like environment at http://166.78.165.173:8080.

 Local Setup
 -----------